PathOfBuildingCommunity/PathOfBuilding/README.md

 ![ss3](https://cloud.githubusercontent.com/assets/19189971/18089780/f0ff234a-6f04-11e6-8c88-6193fe59a5c4.png)

 ## Changelog
+### 1.4.20 - 2017/06/08
+ * You can now create builds for the 3.0 beta:
+    * You can choose the game version when creating a Build
+	* You can convert a build between versions using the new "Game Version" option in the Configuration tab
+	* All existing builds default to 2.6
+For 3.0:
+ * The passive tree has been updated
+ * Other changes (such as the Damage over Time overhaul) are still to come

 ### 1.4.19 - 2017/06/07
  * The build list now has support for folders
  * Importing from a build code no longer requires you to name the build before importing